randgua/ai-sidebar/PRIVACY.md

 *   **Selected URLs:** From these lists, users can select which URLs are to be loaded in the side panel.
 *   **URL Order:** The order of URLs within these lists, as arranged by the user (e.g., via drag-and-drop in settings), is stored.

-These custom URL lists, their selection state, and their order are actively provided or configured by the user and are stored using the `chrome.storage.sync` API, which syncs the data across your logged-in Chrome browsers.
+These custom URL lists, their selection state, and their order are actively provided or configured by the user and are stored using the `chrome.storage.local` API, which syncs the data across your logged-in Chrome browsers.

 We DO NOT collect any other personally identifiable information (PII) apart from the URL lists (including their order and selection state) that the user voluntarily configures for the Extension's intended functionality.
 We do not collect names, email addresses, general browsing history (other than the specific URLs you explicitly manage within the Extension), or any other personal data.